JaKooLit/OpenSuse-Hyprland/README.md

 - Check out changelogs here [`Hyprland-Dots-Changelogs`](https://github.com/JaKooLit/Hyprland-Dots/blob/main/CHANGELOG.md)

 ### 🆕  Prerequisites
-- This install script is intended for Tumbleweed (Graphical install).
-I have created this script for Netinstalled Graphical installation.
+- This install script is intended for Tumbleweed (Generic Desktop).
 On my test, the "server type" gives lots of errors.
-- This should work on a DE installed OpenSuse Tumbleweed.
+- In theory, This should work on a any Tumbleweed with DE (Plasma, Gnome, XFCE).
+Although I am not sure about xfce default login manager if able to detect Hyprland.

 ### ✨  Some notes on installation